Making the switch to vaping

 Low and high concentration nicotine eliquids are the same price so because you use less e liquid in an e cigarette or vape pen than in a mod it is much more cost effective to use a vape pen than a mod if you are primarily vaping with the intention to quit smoking.

 The best way I can explain it is using alcohol as an example, if you pour out two shots of alcohol, mix one with a bottle of coke and keep the other in the glass, there is more liquid in the rum and coke, but the same amount of alcohol.
 When vaping with a mod (3or 6 mg nicotine strength) , the extra power the mod provides enables it to vape more of the e-liquid, creating huge vape clouds, when inhaled by the user they absorb approximately 0.1g of nicotine which satisfies their craving.
 Now, a vape pen runs at a lower power and vaporizes less liquid per draw, but the liquid is more concentrated (18 mg nicotine strength), so the lower amount of vapour produced still contains 0.1g of nicotine and still satisfies your cravings.

-I know that for some people, vaping is more about the flavour than the nicotine and to these people I would recommend a mod vaporiser, but to the people that struggle to quit smoking, to the people that haven’t found a good enough alternative to satisfy the need to hold a cigarette between their fingers while they smoke you should consider vape pens.
+I know that for some people, vaping is more about the flavour than the nicotine and to these people I might recommend a mod or pod vaporiser, but to the people that struggle to quit smoking, to the people that haven’t found a good enough alternative to satisfy the need to hold a cigarette between their fingers while they smoke you should consider vape pens.
 Modern high quality e-cigarettes and vape pens are a viable and cost-effective option to break the habit of the overall experience of smoking.